Cart-pole Swing-up Task Using MPC

 Reformulation

-Using the aforementioned trapezoidal approximation, we can transform the cost from an integration over the entire trajectory to a summation at a few states, which are called knot points.
+Using the aforementioned trapezoidal approximation, we can transform the cost from an integration over the entire trajectory into a summation at a few states, which are called knot points.
 The step-wise cost is

 \[w(t) = (\mathbf{x}(t) - x^*)^TQ(\mathbf{x}(t) - x^*) + u(t)^TRu(t).\]